Digital Nomad Life in Japan

 We asked people in Japan if they could share any humorous cultural blunders they commited.
 They wrote:

 "A few grammatical errors come to mind.
 Woman is "onna no hito" rather than just "onna" and if you say just onna it is referring to their vaginas.
 Also, I said "Watashi wa sensei wo tabemashita" instead of "Watachi wa sensei to tabemashita."
-The difference: "I ate a teacher" instead of "I ate with a teacher"," remarked one foreigner who made the move to Tomobe.
+The difference: "I ate a teacher" instead of "I ate with a teacher"," explained one expat living in Tomobe, Japan.

 Get Quote